Greenstand/treetracker-web-map-client/README.md

   - [Can not install Cypress in some area.](#can-not-install-cypress-in-some-area)
   - [Other resource from Greenstand](#other-resource-from-greenstand)

-# Treetracker Web Map Site
+# Treetracker Web Map Beta

 ## Project Description